 There are exterior and interior issues associated with the Caliche Hill.
 The simplest and more durable way to protect the exterior is to use gunite, as has been done in the past.
 However, this was opposed by DWL Associates in 1994 for aesthetic reasons.
-All of the other alternatives considered in the report were unsatisfactory.
+Other alternatives considered in the report were unsatisfactory.
 What appeared to be acceptable was to fence the hill off on the south side to prevent further degradation of the hill and for safety purposes.
-A chain link fence accomplished these ends, but something more aesthetically pleasing is proposed.
+A chain link fence